 Easy does it on the way down to terra firma.
 Take a brief break before entering St. Peter's Basilica, which is an absolute triumph of art and architecture that is unmatched anywhere else in the world.
 This is where Bernini's sculptures and Michelangelo's art rise above holy papal tombs and the perceived necropolis of St. Peter himself.

-We will regroup at 1130am at our Vatican office for your fast track entry to the Vatican Museums, arguably the most important art collection in the world.
+We regroup at our Vatican meeting point (1130am) for fast track entry to the Vatican Museums, arguably the most important art collection in the world.
 Remain inside at your leisure to enjoy the Classical Antiquities Museums, Gallery of Maps, Round Room, Hellenistic art in the Belvedere Courtyard, and of course the Sistine Chapel.